 For Christmas as part of a sponsored post for Collective Bias, I made this easy and delicious Holiday Recipe called Kahlua & Cream Trifle with ingredients found at Price Chopper Supermarkets including Betty Crocker cake mix.

 One of the best things about the Christmas season is the holiday recipes.
-And while a prime rib or turkey might be the main course at Christmas dinner, let’s be honest; it’s the deserts that steal the show.
-At parties and family functions, a nice spread of holiday-themed deserts is a glorious site.
-This Kahlua and Cream Trifle is a super easy, delicious and attractive recipe that is sure to get attention and rave reviews.
-It is chocolatey & creamy with hints of Kalhua and a bit of strawberry.
+And while a prime rib or turkey might be the main course at Christmas dinner, let’s be honest; it’s the desserts that steal the show.
+At parties and family functions, a nice spread of holiday-themed deserts is a glorious sight.
+This Kahlua and Cream Trifle is a super easy, delicious recipe that is sure to get attention and rave reviews.
+It is chocolatey and creamy with hints of Kalhua and a bit of strawberry.

 To pick up the ingredients, I took my son with me.
-We were also picking up items to make a a desert that the kids were going to help me with (more on this desert below).
-On the way back from Price Chopper while picking up the ingredients, my son, Andrew, asked me what I was making with the items I bought.
-I answered, “a trifle”.
+We were also picking up items to make a a dessert that the kids were going to help me with (more on this below).
+On the way back from Price Chopper, my son, Andrew, asked me what I was making with the items I bought.
+I answered, “a trifle.”
 He responded “uh… like a gun?”
 Not exactly.
 So what is a trifle?
-Basically, using only a few ingredients that you like, layer them in a deep glass dish in an attractive way.
+Basically, using only a few ingredients and layer them in a deep glass dish in an attractive way.
 This was my first time making one, and it was very easy.

-I made this desert gluten-free by using a Betty Crocker gluten-free cake mix, but this can easily be made with a regular Betty Crocker chocolate cake mix as well.
-You can see all the ingredients that I used in the picture above, it’s very easy to make!
+I made this dessert gluten-free by using a Betty Crocker gluten-free cake mix, but this can easily be made with a regular Betty Crocker chocolate cake mix as well.
+You can see all the ingredients that I used in the picture above, it’s very simple!

 Kahlua and Cream Trifle Recipe:

 - 1 box Betty Crocker Chocolate Gluten-Free cake mix